-Vehicle Dealership/Repair/Service.
-An establishment that that provides services and repairs to motor vehicles, motorcycles, and other recreational vehicles, or sells or leases new or used automobiles and recreational vehicles.
-A vehicle dealership may maintain an inventory of the vehicles for sale or lease either on-site or at a nearby location.
-Vehicle repair/service/dealership does not include sales, rental, or repair of heavy equipment, which is considered part of heavy retail, rental, and service.
+Vehicle Repair/Service.
+An establishment that that provides services and repairs to motor vehicles, motorcycles, and other recreational vehicles.
+Vehicle repair/service does not include repair of heavy equipment, which is considered part of heavy retail, rental, and service.

 Vehicle Operations Facility.
 A facility for the dispatch, storage, and maintenance of emergency medical care vehicles, taxicabs, school buses, utility vehicles, and livery vehicles.
 Vehicle operations facility does not include a public works or public safety facility.